-You have two minutes to match the first tire/wheel position, and five minutes overall to match all four tire/wheel positions.
-If it takes longer than two minutes to match the first tire and wheel, or more than five minutes to match all four tire and wheel positions, the matching process stops and you need to start over.

-The TPMS sensor matching process is outlined below:
+There are two minutes to match the first tire/wheel position, and five minutes overall to match all four tire/wheel positions.
+If it takes longer, the matching process stops and must be restarted.
+The TPMS sensor matching process is:

 - 1. Set the parking brake. - 2.
-Turn the ignition to ON/RUN with the engine off. - Use the MENU button to select the Vehicle Information menu in the Driver Information Center (DIC). - Use the thumbwheel to scroll to the Tire Pressure menu item screen. - Press the SET/CLR button to begin the sensor matching process.
+Turn the ignition to ON/RUN with the engine off. - Use the MENU button to select the Vehicle Information menu in the Driver Information Center (DIC). - Use the thumbwheel to scroll to the Tire Pressure Menu item screen. - Press the SET/CLR button to begin the sensor matching process. - A message requesting acceptance of the process should display. - 6.
+Press the SET/CLR button again to confirm the selection.